corinneaars/A5-full-stack-dev/README.md

 The Registration Screen requires customers to fill in their information in order to create an account.
 This is the form to add new customers to the database.
 Clicking the “SUBMIT” button will submit their information and take them to the Video Rental Screen.

 The Video Rental Screen will show a user’s name and email address, then permit them to submit video rentals by typing in Video IDs.
 Video IDs must be comma-separated with no spaces.
 Pressing the “SUBMIT RENTAL” button will bring up the Confirmation Screen which relays the customer information as well as information about the requested videos.
 The confirmation screen displays the post submission detailing the new customer addition, a successful transaction, and due dates for the rented video(s).

+### Debugging:
+The app may revert to an old version, if changes are made.
+To remove orphans and clean the cache of the application, run the scripts below in addition to purging Docker Desktop.
+`docker compose down --remove-orphans --rmi all --volumes` `./docker-clean.sh`